 LT 211.
 British Literature I: Origins-1784.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-This course is a survey of the major English writers from the beginning of English literature through 1784, a study of their works in chronological sequence, and an analysis of the literary historical periods of England.
-This basic course is recommended for all English majors.
+This course will enable the student to survey major writers from the beginning of British literature through 1784.
+The student will evaluate the works of these writers in a chronological sequence with attention given to the characteristics of the literary periods.

-LT 212.
+- LT 212.
 British Literature II: 1784 to Present.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-This course is a continuation of the survey of the major English writers from 1784 to the present time, studied in chronological sequence with attention given to the characteristics of the literary historical periods of England.
-This basic course is recommended for all English majors.
+This course will enable the student to survey the major British writers from 1784 to the present time.
+The student will identify the major literary schools of thought; recognize the relationships between writers, texts, and their historical contexts; develop an awareness of the aesthetic value of literary works; analyze literary devices; identify the major ideas contained in poems and fiction; and evaluate representative texts. - LT 215.

-LT 215.
 American Literature I: Colonial to 1865.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-This course includes representative work in prose and poetry from the beginnings of American Literature to the Civil War.
-Emphasis on those writers whose works illustrate philosophies which still affect modern American thought.
-This is a basic course recommended for all English majors.

-LT 216.
+This course will enable the student to analyze representative work in prose and poetry up to 1865.
+The student will identify the major literary schools of thought; recognize the relationships between writers, texts, and their historical contexts; develop an awareness of the aesthetic value of literary works; analyze literary devices; identify the major ideas contained in poems and fiction; and evaluate representative texts. - LT 216.
 American Literature II: 1865 to Present.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-This course includes representative work in prose and poetry from the Civil War to the present.
-Emphasis upon those writers whose works still affect and illustrate modern American thought will be emphasized.

-LT 218.
+This course will enable the student to analyze work in prose and poetry from 1865 to the present.
+The student will identify the major literary schools of thought; recognize the relationships between writers, texts, and their historical contexts; develop an awareness of the aesthetic value of literary works; analyze literary devices; identify the major ideas contained in poems, fiction, and plays; and evaluate representative texts. - LT 218.
 Shakespeare.
 3 hours credit.
 Prerequisite: EG 101 with a C or better.
-An examination of several of the significant tragedies, histories, and comedies with adequate background studies in Elizabethan culture.

-LT 253/254 Special Topics.
-3 hours credit each.
-Prerequisite: May require approval of departmental dean and/or instructor.
-This course will enable the student to explore additional topics in a particular field of study based on student needs or requirements beyond established Butler courses.
-The student will gain an understanding of these additional topics and learn how this field of study relates to life and the workplace.

-LT 260.
+This course will enable the student to evaluate the plays of Shakespeare and write informed investigations into questions and issues that the plays generate.
+The student will apply the principles of literary analysis-such as close reading, comparison-contrast, and evaluation based on evidence-and synthesize concepts from critical articles into personal observations when writing about the plays. - LT 235.
+Ethnic and Minority Literature.
+3 hours credit.
+Prerequisite: EG 101 with a C or better.
+This course will enable the student to read and evaluate literature written by African-, Asian-, Chicano/Latino-, and Native-Americans, and come to understand how their respective cultures influenced their literary works. - LT 260.
 Children's Literature.
 3 hours credit.
 EG 101 with a C or better.
 This course will enable the student to choose appropriate books from a variety of genres to share with children.
 The student will be able to use literature to engage children in learning, choose appropriate developmental level books, and identify the criteria of quality books.
 The student will learn skills associated with writing for and reading to children.